 TCC Bookstore Requisitions

-The TCC Bookstore sells many items to College departments via electronic procurement sites maintained by Staples and OfficeMax, which have been incorporated in the sciQuest purchasing system as catalog sites.
+The TCC Bookstore sells many items to College departments via an electronic procurement site maintained by OfficeMax, which has been incorporated in the sciQuest purchasing system as catalog sites.
 Non-catalog requisitions should be completed for any items to be purchased directly from the Bookstore.

 Credit Card Transactions